NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fortuitous Shift.md

 **Prerequisites** Unexpected Shift
 * * *
 You have grown more comfortable with your penchant for supernatural disappearance.
-The flat check DC of your Fortuitous Shift feat decreases to 11, and you are no longer [[Conditions/Dazzled|Dazzled]] if you succeed.
+The flat check DC of your Fortuitous Shift feat decreases to DC 11 Flat check, and you are no longer [[Conditions/Dazzled|Dazzled]] if you succeed.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*